Volker Eisele Family Estate

 40 years of incredible consistency from the Chiles Valley District

 Volker Eisele is one of those wine industry rarities that have enjoyed enormous success in more than one facet of the wine business.
-For nearly four decades, German-born (from the northwestern German town of Munster) Eisele has enjoyed success as one of Napa Valley’s top growers, selling his fruit to the likes of Beaulieu Vineyards, Stags Leap Wine Cellars, Chappellet, Spring Mountain, Pahlmeyer, Quail Ridge and others.
+For nearly four decades, German-born (from the northwestern German town of Munster) Eisele has enjoyed success as one of Napa Valley’s top growers, selling his fruit to the likes of Beaulieu Vineyards, Stags Leap Wine Cellars, Chappellet Winery, Spring Mountain Vineyard, Pahlmeyer, Quail Ridge Winery and others.
 His grapes have consistently brought top prices and have been in incredible demand whenever they reached the open market.

 Lately, his perfectly conceived Volker Eisele Family Estate winery has begun to exceed Eisele’s near legendary status as one of the area’s premier growers.
 It all began in the early 1970’s when Eisele and his wife Liesel (herself a noted landscape architect), decided they wanted to live in the country.
 They had owned a small weekend house in Napa Valley and decided the bucolic atmosphere was well suited to their needs.
 They settled in Chiles Valley (on Napa’s eastern side) and actually planted their first vines in 1974.